Jump Start at UBC Vancouver

 During Jump Start

 We’re excited to offer a number of ways for you to introduce yourself and get to know your new friends throughout Jump Start.
-You’ll experience a variety of small and large group socials, including trivia nights, photo challenges, games, exercise, sports and dance tutorials, and art activities.
+You’ll be able to choose from a variety of small and large group socials, including trivia nights, photo challenges, games, exercise, sports and dance tutorials, and art activities.
 There will be lots of ways to meet others!

 After Jump Start